Llenar70/allye-doc/DID.md

 The input data is expected to contain the following information:

 *   **Treatment Variable**:
-    *   A variable indicating which individuals received the treatment (treated group) and which did not (control group).
+    *   A variable indicating which individuals assigned to the treatment group and which did not (control group).
     *   **Must be a binary (two-category) Discrete Variable.** Within the widget, you will select which value represents the control group (encoded as 0 for analysis).
 *   **Outcome Variable**:
     *   The variable for which you want to evaluate the effect of the intervention (e.g., sales, scores, symptom severity).